safedep/docs.safedep.io/docs/concepts/about.md

 ## About SafeDep Cloud

 SafeDep Cloud is a managed SaaS built using [SafeDep Control Tower](https://docs.safedep.io/cloud).
 It is meant for large scale `vet` deployments across 1000+ repositories, central policy management, integrated SBOM visualization, querying and other governance use-cases.
-See [cloud quickstart](./cloud/quickstart.md) for more details.
+See [cloud quickstart guide](/cloud/quickstart) for more details.